rajni1624/Melanoma-Detection/README.md

 The model achieves a high validation accuracy, demonstrating successful learning and effective generalization to previously unseen data.

 ## Conclusions
-The initial model showed a gradual improvement in accuracy but exhibited overfitting, suggesting a need for further optimization.
-Model 2, incorporating data augmentation, demonstrated enhanced performance but still requires refinement.
-Model 3, with data augmentation and dropout layers, outperformed the previous models, achieving high validation accuracy and effective generalization.

-## Conclusion

 The final model, with data augmentation and dropout layers, achieved a validation high accuracy of 75%.
 The validation loss was 0.5, demonstrating effective learning and generalization.
 The Augmentor library was used to artificially generate additional samples, addressing the imbalance in the dataset.